 Shopping and Discounts

 I have a whole page dedicated to my monthly Amazon Subscribe & Save orders.
 That is how much I love this service.
-I’ll let you go here and learn more about that one.
+I can save on my household staples while getting them conveniently delivered.
+To all of the baby parents out there – 20% off diapers…need I say more?
+Learn how it works and find some killer deals here.

 Swap.com is a great site for shopping used clothes, books, and toys.
 This is where I bought 90% of my maternity clothes and I have bought clothing for Peanut from the site as well.
 Things like maternity and baby clothing are used for such a short amount of time that they are still in good shape.
 You can also easily sell your items.
 Using my link will get you 20% off and free shipping on your first order.